IBS, otherwise known as irritable bowel syndrome, affects at least 13.2 million people in the UK.

 Because they are foreign to the body in that state, they’re not recognised and can trigger an immune response.

 Common culprits are gluten grains, soya and dairy products.

-Although there is now a bewildering array of ‘free from’ foods, many food manufacturers have jumped onto this commercial opportunity.
+There is now a bewildering array of ‘free from’ foods, as many food manufacturers have jumped onto this commercial opportunity.

-This means many of these alternative foods are packed with additives and preservatives which are just the sorts of chemicals which can further damage the gut lining and make the problem worse.
+Many of these alternative foods are packed with additives and preservatives which are just the sorts of chemicals which can further damage the gut lining and make digestive problems worse.

 Another problem with cutting out foods from our diet to avoid food intolerances is that by doing this we don’t correct the underlying causes.

-Inevitably further food intolerances will develop over time and the diet will end up being incredibly restrictive.
+Further food intolerances can develop over time and the diet could end up being very restrictive.